maashaw/fpr/README.md

       - RPI data
     - Pay Circulars:
       - NHS Pay Circulars from 2007 - 2022
+    - Living Wage:
+      - Information from the Living Wage on historical living wage values.
+Retrieved from Livingwage.org.uk.
+    - House of Commons Library:
+      - Information on current and historic values of the national minimum wage.
   - ### Data Products
     - RData:
       - Pay: Raw base pay values for each grade, year-by-year, from 2007-2022